Implementation of WHS ministers’ agreed response to the Review of the model WHS laws

 Review the model WHS Regulations dealing with MHF, with a focus on administrative or technical amendments to ensure they meet the intended policy objective.

-A discussion paper on issues with the MHF Regulations was published for public consultation.
-Public consultation closed on 3 November 2022.
+A discussion paper on issues with the MHF Regulations was published for public consultation, which closed in November 2022.

 33: Review crane licence classes